outpaddling/Coding-Standards/README.md

 problems.

 2. Minimize COMPLEXITY, not lines of code.
-Writing cryptic, overly clever code to make it more compact or meaninglessly faster is just showing off, and makes maintenance harder, not easier.
+Writing cryptic, overly clever code to make it more compact or 1% faster is just showing off, and makes maintenance harder, not easier.
 Readability is as important as any other trait.